-- ✓ Be familiar with the products used in your area.
-Consult the material safety data sheets (MSDS) which should be readily available in your office, the front office, or the custodial/maintenance office. - Read and follow all product label instructions before using any cleaning, sanitizing, or disinfecting product, as directions may vary.
-When sanitizing and disinfecting be sure to follow the directions regarding the time the product must remain wet on the surface (dwell time) and rinsing procedures, if necessary. - Encourage students to wash their hands with soap and water thoroughly after they exercise, use gym equipment, play outside, use the bathroom, etc.
+- Refer to the ICP for special precautions and correct handling procedures if there is a blood or other bodily fluid incident. - Use only products that are supplied by your school's transportation or custodial/maintenance department and do not bring in products from home. - ✓ Be familiar with the products used on your bus.
+Consult the material safety data sheets (MSDS) which should be readily available in the transportation or custodial/ maintenance office. - ✓ Read and follow all product label instructions before using any cleaning, sanitizing, or disinfecting product, as directions may vary.
+When sanitizing and disinfecting be sure to follow the directions regarding the time the product must remain wet on the surface (dwell time) and rinsing procedures, if necessary.